Forecasting skill of a crowd-prediction platform: A comparison of exchange rate forecasts: Abstract

 \section{Abstract}

-Open online crowd-prediction platforms are increasingly used to forecast trends and complex events.
-Despite the large body of research on crowd-prediction and forecasting tournaments, online crowd-prediction platforms have never been directly compared to other forecasting methods.
-In this analysis, exchange rate crowd-predictions made on Metaculus are compared to predictions made by the random-walk, a statistical model considered extremely hard-to-beat.
-The random-walk provides less erroneous forecasts, but the crowd-prediction does very well.
-By using the random-walk as a benchmark, this analysis provides a rare glimpse into the forecasting skill displayed on open online crowd-prediction platforms.
+Open-online crowd-prediction platforms are increasingly used to forecast trends and complex events.
+In this analysis, exchange rate predictions made on Metaculus are compared to predictions made by the random-walk, a statistical model considered very hard-to-beat.
+The crowd-prediction proves to be less accurate than the random-walk.
+By using the random-walk as a benchmark, this analysis provides a rare comparison of online crowd-prediction platforms with traditional forecasting techniques.